wp-plugins/localcurrency/readme.txt

 No screenshots exist at this time, but you can see the plugin in action on my [Cost of living in China](http://www.jobsinchina.com/blog/the-cost-of-living-in-china/) post.

 == Changelog ==

+= 2.6 (25th October 2013) =
+* Fixed Major Bug: Conversion was broken when there was only one conversion on a page.
+* Fixed Bug: Quicktag was no longer appearing.

 = 2.5 (4th July 2013) =
 * New Feature: Plugin now converts currency ranges, eg $50-100.
 See the How To Use section for details.